-The cost of SaaS (software of a service) versus on premise costs in 2023?
+What is the cost of SaaS (software of a service) versus on premise costs?

 Software as a Service (SaaS) has become increasingly popular over the years, as it offers many benefits over traditional on-premise software.
 With the rise of cloud computing, SaaS has become the go-to option for many businesses, offering a cost-effective and scalable solution.
 However, as companies seek to grow and expand, different systems may offer different advantages depending on the type of tasks and functions being performed.